milahu/collapseos/README.md

            through a serial port.
 * `emul`: Tools for running Collapse OS in an emulated environment.
 * `tests`: Automated test suite for the whole project.

+## blk.fs

+This file is a big text file containing the "real deal", that is, the contents of Collapse OS' filesystem.
+That filesystem contains everything that a post-collapse computer would manage, that is, all Forth and assembler source code for the tools it needs to fulfill its goals.

+The Collapse OS filesystem is a simple sequence of 1024 bytes blocks.
+That is not very workable in the text editor of a modern system. `blk.fs` represents an "unpacked" view of that block system.
+Each block (16 lines max per block, 64 chars max per line) begins with a marker indicating the block number of the contents that follow.

+Blocks must be in ascending order.

+That file can be "packed" to a real blkfs with `/tools/blkpack`.
+A real blkfs can be "unpacked" to its text file form with `/tools/blkunpack`.

 ## Status